shib1111111/E-commerce_Shopper-s_Behaviour_Understanding/README.md

 # E-commerce_Shoppers'_Behaviour_Understanding
-In this project, we aim to analyze the customer behavior of an e-commerce company using the session data of its users for a year.
+In this project, I aim to analyze the customer behavior of an e-commerce company using the session data of its users for a year.
 The main objective is to predict whether a user has made a purchase or not, based on other attributes of the user.

 ## Data Description
 The data contains several attributes related to the user and their session on the e-commerce website.
 The target variable is "Made_purchase", which is a binary indicator of whether the user made a purchase during the year or not.
 The data has been collected by non-experts, so there might be some percentage of error in some columns.